spion/triplie-ng/README.md

 If running the bot for the first time and its not configured, you should create a new directory and run:

-    triplie config.json --init
+    triplie config.yaml --init

 to create the initial config file

-### Edit config.json
+### Edit config.yaml

-config.json is already pre-filled with some default for your bot.
+config.yaml is already pre-filled with some default for your bot.
 However, you will probably want to change some of these settings.

 The ones that you will probably want to change are highlighted

-* db - Path to the database file relative to the config file, e.g. `"db":"triplie.db".
+* db - Path to the database file relative to the config file, e.g.
+  `db: triplie.db`.

-  You can also specify `"db":":memory:"` to use an in-RAM database, but the data will be lost if triplie is shut down or crashes
+  You can also specify `db: ":memory:"` to use an in-RAM database, but the data will be lost if triplie is shut down or crashes

-* **server** - IP or hostname of the IRC server, e.g. `"server":"irc.freenode.net"`
+* **server** - IP or hostname of the IRC server, e.g.
+  `server: irc.freenode.net`

-* port - port of the IRC server, e.g. `"port":6667`
+* port - port of the IRC server, e.g. `port: 6667`

 * vhost - triplie will bind to this vhost / ip address.
 If `null`, use the default.

 * modules - a list of modules to load.
 Its recommended to keep it intact.
-  * "triplie" - the core module, don't remove it
+  * triplie - the core module, don't remove it
-  * "admin" - administrator commands - reload, join, part
+  * admin - administrator commands - reload, join, part
-  * "read" - commands to read all text on a link
+  * read - commands to read all text on a link

 * **channels** - a list of channels to join.
+Example:
-Example: `"channels":["#first", "#second"]`
+  `channels: ["#first", "#second"]`

 * cmdchar - prefix character for the commands

 * **admins** - list of regular expressions to determine admins from their nick!user@host string.

   Choose your admin hosts carefully.
 On Undernet I recommend using

-      [".+@youruser.users.undernet.org"]
+      ".+@youruser.users.undernet.org"

   for better security.
 On freenode the unaffiliated/affiliated hostmasks are a good choice.
 At the end it should look something like this:

-      [
-        ".+@myxuser.users.undernet.org",
+      - ".+@myxuser.users.undernet.org",
-        ".+@unaffiliated/adminnickname",
+      - ".+@unaffiliated/adminnickname",
-        ".+myident@myvhost.myisp.com"
+      - ".+myident@myvhost.myisp.com"
-      ]

 * **info** - personal info of the bot
   * **nick** - IRC nickname
   * user - IRC (machine) username to show (if identd is not installed on your machine)
   * name - IRC name

 * ai - contains AI configuration options